TheJavaCoder/TicTacToe/TicTacToe_Server/README.md

 # Tic-Tac-Toe Server

 ## First thoughts on classes and their responsibilities
+(Please send me an email on your thoughts or questions)

 * app.java - the networking code and thread management and spawning off new game instances threads with the player sockets __(Mike Webb)__
 * Player.java - object representing the player __(Bailey Costello)__